 In 1893, Governor Sir William Robinson approved a further prison extension.
 New buildings were added and part of the Victoria Gaol’s radial-plan prison was demolished, leaving a T-shaped prison building.

-The Central Magistracy was reconstructed between 1912 and 1914 to house two courtrooms.
-The new building opened for its first judicial session in April 1915.
+The Central Magistracy was reconstructed between 1912 and 1914.
+The new building housed two courtrooms and opened for its first hearing in April 1915.

-A new Central Police Station Headquarters Block was built to the north of the Barrack Block.
+A new Police Headquarters Block was built to the north of the Barrack Block.
 The façade facing Hollywood Road was built in a Neo-Classical style.

 Prisons came under the charge of the Prisons Department.